 Why does deployment frequency matter?

-You can see this early feedback strategy in continuous integration pipelines as well, where testing pyramids will run smaller, faster tests first and run longer, larger tests last.
+You can see this early feedback strategy in continuous integration (CI) pipelines as well, where testing pyramids will run smaller, faster tests first and run longer, larger tests last.

-It makes sense that this strategy would be employed to production deployments to guide feature development and protect the stability of the product.
+Early feedback is a natural fit for production deployments to guide feature development and protect the stability of the product.

 Releasing small changes can allow customers to provide feedback and help us decide whether you’re on the right track, which will inform future decision-making about functionality.